-At the upcoming Baselworld 2011 show, the young master watchmaker Stefan Kudoke will present his new Kudoke KudOktopus skeleton wristwatch.
-Featuring a vintage movement that was elaborately cut to resemble a giant octopus, the timepiece would probably easily compete even with a made-to-order timepieces from Grieb & Benzinger… if only to was equipped with a higher-grade caliber.
+At the upcoming Baselworld 2011 show, the young master-watchmaker Stefan Kudoke will present his new skeletonized Kudoke KudOktopus.
+Featuring a vintage movement that was elaborately cut to resemble a giant octopus, the timepiece would probably easily compete even with made-to-order timepieces from Grieb & Benzinger… if only it was equipped with a higher-grade caliber.

 Stefan Kudoke can be described as a rising rock star of the watchmaking world.

 Still in his 30s, the young watchmaker studied the art with skilled professionals and then worked for the biggest names in the watchmaking industry “who is who” list.
 By now, his CV includes a job at Glashütte Original’s complications and prototypes department, as well as some time spent at service departments of such behemoths as Breguet, Blancpain, and Omega in New York.

 By the age of 22 he even created his own brand -aptly named Kudoke- that specializes in making skeletonized timepieces, while also experimenting with other techniques like bas relief, too, executed by hand.
 Predictably, this approach makes his watches not only unique, but also quite expensive, even when offered in plain steel, so there are not so many on them in the circulation.

 As you can see on the pictures, his new Kudoke KudOktopus watch features a giant cephalopod, which is expertly cut on the main plate of the historic Unitas 6498 hand-wound movement.